We are now selling tickets to Taylors Irish Nights. Tickets on sale now! Read More

-The City tour starts here from Dublin Bus Head Office, 59 Upper O'Connell Street.
+The Original Tour Route starts here from Dublin Bus Head Office, 59 Upper O'Connell Street.
 Across the road is the spire designed by British architect Ian Richie.
-It's Dublin’s tallest landmark and stands 120 metres (390 feet) tall.
+This is Dublin’s tallest landmark and stands 120 metres (390 feet) tall.
 O'Connell Street is the main street in Dublin city and was the scene of much of the fighting in the 1916 Easter Rising.

 Here you can see the statue of Daniel O’Connell, who gained Catholic Emancipation for Ireland in 1829 and managed to overthrow the penal laws which denied many rights for Catholics in Ireland.
 The statue is made of bronze figures with a granite plinth.
 It stands 40 feet tall and has four angels at it's base which were crafted to represent a virtue most readily associated with Daniel O'Connell, namely patriotism, courage, eloquence and fidelity.
 It is said that each one also represents the provinces of Ireland, Leinster, Munster, Ulster and Connaught.